amanbthakkar/fullstack_web3/hardhat-simple-storage/notes.md

 What all can you do with tasks?
 You can set parameters and actions. https://hardhat.org/guides/create-task

 So whats `hre`?
 Hardhat Runtime Environment.
 It is passed to the tasks.
 It is like the hardhat in `require(hardhat)` so has access to these kinds of functions.
-So you can do stuff like `hre.ethers.`......
+So you can do stuff like `hre.ethers.somethingsomething`

 Don't forget to import in config file.
 And oh - add a `module.exports = {}` so that you can import it!